Orbital Insight: Business

 The company's Global Geospatial Crude Index (GCI) monitors millions of barrels of oil on a daily basis by tracking 25,000 external floating roof tanks.
 The shadows on the roofs can be used to predict how full the tanks are.

 Orbital Insight also acquires anonymized location data for smartphones, and uses the geolocation data to track various business activities, such as staffing levels at refineries and factories, to make economic predictions.

 Other tools include Orbital Insight GO, a self service satellite imagery and geospatial data analysis tool for customers.

 Clients include hedge funds trying to get information advantages to help their investors.

 Operations

 Orbital Insight is headquartered in Palo Alto, California.
-The company also has US offices in Boston, Arlington, VA, and New York City, and international offices in Tokyo and London.
+The company also has US offices in Arlington, VA, and New York City, and international offices in Tokyo and London.

+Financial Distress and Indonesia's State Intelligence Agency

+In September and October 2023 multiple articles were published stating the company was facing significant financial difficulties.
+While the company raised $130 million over the years it has devalued itself to $50 million to obtain a $3 million emergency loan to avoid bankruptcy.
+The company seem to have secured only $500 000 of the total $3 million.
+Slide Decks from June 2023 have shown that there were multiple Merger and Acquisition attempts that failed.
+The company sees its lifeline in a project called Alpha for the Indonesian' State Intelligence Agency.
+It vaguely mentions multiple prospective deals with Qatar Armed Forces, Israel Defense Forces, Armed Forces of Ukraine, Armed Forces of Saudi Arabia and United Arab Emirates Armed Forces.